-The current Hall of Fame Honours Committee consists of Tony Henshaw (Chairman), Keith Puyenbroek (Vice Chairman), Debra Rodda, Tony Smith, Denis Harlow OAM (Football SA Historian, ex-officio), Tony Smith (Ass Football SA Historian, ex-officio) and Andrew Howe (ex-officio).
+The current Hall of Fame Honours Committee consists of Tony Henshaw (Chairman), Keith Puyenbroek (Vice Chairman), Debra Rodda, Denis Harlow OAM (Football SA Historian, ex-officio), Tony Smith (Ass Football SA Historian, ex-officio) and Andrew Howe (ex-officio).
 It is the responsibility of the Honours Committee to review all nominations, investigate candidates to ensure they meet the strict criteria for entry into the Hall of Fame and propose those worthy of induction to the Football SA Board for ratification.

 The Hall of Fame Honours Committee has the added responsibility for the establishment, operation and maintenance of a Museum for the sport in South Australia.

 In the mid to late 1990’s the then ruling National body had suggested that each State should establish an independent Hall of Fame to enable the recognition of the pioneers of the game and those individuals that had given so much to the sport in South Australia and create a lifelong tradition for the game.